Sometimes cleaning products must be cleaned out, too. What’s the best way to clean up a cleaning mess?

 Use It Up or Give It Away

-The best and easiest option for dealing with unused cleaning products is obviously keeping them and using them up.
-Sometimes this isn’t possible, though — perhaps you’re moving a long distance and can’t take the cleaners with you — and in those cases, your best bet is giving unused cleaning products away.
-Most people need things like dishwasher detergent, surface cleaners and bleach, so find friends or neighbors who live nearby and offer them your cleaners.
-They will likely be happy to take them off your hands.
-Make sure, though, that the products are in their original containers.
+The best and easiest option for dealing with unused cleaning products is simply to use them up.
+Sometimes this isn’t possible, though — perhaps you’re moving a long distance and can’t take the cleaners with you.
+In such cases, your best bet is giving unused cleaning products away to a local charity, church, or homeless shelter.

 Read the Label for Proper Disposal

-Can’t find anyone who wants your household cleaners?
-In these situations, turn to your products’ labels.
+Still can’t find anyone who wants your household cleaners?
 Typically, cleaning products can be disposed of just like other normal household waste.
-But before you dispose of them, be sure to read the label to see if there are any specific instructions for disposal (like antibacterial cleaning products contain triclosan, which could contribute to the antibiotic resistance of bacteria, so it should not be poured down your drain.
+But before you dispose of them, be sure to read the label to see if there are any specific disposal instructions.
+For example, many antibacterial cleaning products contain triclosan, which could contribute to the antibiotic resistance of bacteria, so it should not be poured down your drain.

-One commonly asked question about disposing of cleaning products down the drain is whether they will negatively impact a septic tank.
-In almost all cases, the answer is no. Septic systems commonly used in homes can process water-soluble cleaning products.
+One commonly asked question about disposing of cleaning products down the drain is whether they will harm a septic tank.
+In almost all cases, the answer is “no.” Septic systems commonly used in homes can process water-soluble cleaning products.

-If you have household solid cleaners or wipes, you can safely dispose of them in your trash.
-For less-common cleaners like furniture polish or oven cleaner, check with your local waste disposal facility for any special instructions.
+If you have solid household cleaners or wipes, you can safely dispose of them in your trash.
+For other types of cleaners, like furniture polish and oven cleaner, check with your local waste disposal facility for any special instructions.
 Some products may be considered hazardous household waste, which requires special handling.

 Always Recycle (and Precycle)

 You can also further reduce waste by precycling — purchasing products that are in containers that are easy to recycle.
 Also, choose products in recycled packaging and consider selecting cleaners that use less packaging, like concentrated detergents.
 Selecting easy-to-recycle or concentrated products when you make your purchases helps reduce waste at the source — and that’s the best option of all.

 Editor’s note: Originally published on June 10, 2014, this article was updated in October 2018.